 Well, the boy agreed in the place and joined the Blood Donor Organization, which was founded at 1936 in Tel Aviv.

-He later became the organization's secretary and later chairman for many years with rich activity and is now an honorary president with 103 personal donations.
+Later he was secretary of the organization and later chairman for many years with rich activity and today he is honorary president with 103 personal donations.

 Because this kid is me… Simon Redlich.

 The story of Ron Fishbine

 Not that I knew it, but with every passing day I felt more and more weak, because I did not want to burden my colleagues with the unit.
 I did not go to the clinic until my commander made me do it.